bsmith/zyxel-remote-http/README.md

 If you manage to extend the feature set of this script, I'd really appreciate a PR.

+*TODO...*

 ## Licensing

 This program is licensed under the GPL 2.0 license.
-For more information, please refer to `LICENSE`.
+For more information, please refer to [LICENSE](LICENSE).